Depression can affect people of all ages including children and adolescents.

 According to a recent study published in the Journal of Adolescent Health, 1 in 9 students attempt to take their life before graduating high school, with 40% in grade school.
 An increase in suicide attempts happens when students reach sixth grade, or an average age of 12.

-With hopelessness as the number one symptom of depression and leading predictor to suicide (Association of Physicians, 2004), iFred developed a free curriculum program called Schools for Hope based on research that suggests hope is a teachable skill.
+With hopelessness as the number one symptom of depression and leading predictor to suicide (Association of Physicians, 2004), iFred developed a curriculum called Hopeful Minds based on research that suggests hope is a teachable skill.
 Our goal is to provide fifth grade students with the social and emotional learning tools to have and maintain hope throughout life’s challenges.
 By providing students with pathways to hope, no matter what they may experience, we ultimately can save lives. iFred aims to teach hope to children around the world.
 For information on how your school and community can be involved, please visit our website or contact us at firstname.lastname@example.org.
 You can make a difference in the life of a child. #teachhope

 Immediate Telephone Support